Geeeean/tasc/README.md

     ```

 4. Ensure that your system has the `$HOME` environment variable set, as it is required for TASC to function properly.
+*Basically $HOME is set for linux and macos systems, it will soon support every operating system.*

 ## Usage